A Modern Biosecurity System

 Australia is now operating under the Biosecurity Act 2015.

-The Biosecurity Act replaced the Quarantine Act 1908 in 2016 and is designed to be flexible and responsive to changes in technology and future challenges.
+Quarantine Act 1908 in 2016 and is designed to be flexible and responsive to changes in technology and future challenges.
 The Act:

 - aims to promote a shared responsibility between government and industry